 So, before we dive into today’s tips, let’s check out our first music set.
 This week I’d like to introduce you to Bastian Weinhold and Adam Larson.
 The first song you’ll hear is The Snowman by Bastian Weinhold from his newly released album Cityscape and second I’m going to feature Simple Beauty by Adam Larson from Simple Beauty.

 Once again, that was Adam Larson with Simple Beauty and before that was Bastian Weinhold with The Snowman.
 You can find more information about Adam at adamlarsonjazz.com and Bastian at bastianweinhold.com.

 Alright, so important qualities, skills and/or traits to have as a musician.
 There may be quite a few things that come to mind, but I’m going to talk about 13 in specific.
 If you feel I’ve left anything out or if you would like to expand upon one of the thirteen I’m going to talk about today, I’d like to invite you to Teen Jazz to join the discussion.
 That’s TeenJazz.com.
-I’ll have a transcription of today’s emission up on the website and comments are more than welcome, so I look forward to hearing from you.
+Of course, we will use our usual digital transcription services and I’ll have a transcription of today’s emission up on the website and comments are more than welcome, so I look forward to hearing from you.

 The first trait I’d like to talk about is a desire or ability to be…